OpenDFM/NeuSym-RAG/documents/third_party_tools.md

 - **paper title**:
     - In this case, we will directly call scholar APIs to obtain the metadata.
     - After getting the metadata, we will also download and rename the PDF file according to fields `pdf_url` and `pdf_path` in the metadata dict.
-Attention that, after calling `get_ai_research_metadata`, new paper UUID will be added into `data/dataset/airqa/uuid2papers.json` by default.
-If you want to prohibit the writing operation, add keyword argument
+Attention that, after calling `get_ai_research_metadata`, new paper UUID will be dumped into `data/dataset/airqa/metadata/` folder by default.
+If you want to prohibit the writing operation, add keyword argument `write_to_json=False`.

 ### DBLP Scholar API